-On 24th December 2019, IVALIFE Insurance Limited, a life insurance company, was registered and is equally owned by four leading companies in the financial industry, namely GasanMamo Insurance Ltd., Atlas insurance PCC Ltd., APS Bank p.l.c. and MaltaPost p.l.c.
-IVALIFE was granted authorisation by the MFSA to carry out long-term business insurance on 1st February 2021 and has commenced operations on the 1st March 2021.
+On 24th December 2019, IVALIFE Insurance Limited, a life insurance company, was registered and is equally owned by four leading companies in the financial industry, namely GasanMamo Insurance Limited, Atlas insurance PCC Limited, APS Bank p.l.c. and MaltaPost p.l.c.
+IVALIFE was granted authorisation by the MFSA to carry out long-term business insurance on 1st February 2021 and commenced operations on the 1st March 2021.
 The company provides both individual and group basis products.
-These include level and decreasing term insurance policies and regular and single premium with-profits policies.
+These include level and decreasing term insurance policies and regular and single premium with-profits policies as well as private pensions products.

-The Company has 25% interest in the equity of IVALIFE Insurance and because of this participation, the Company forms part of an insurance group for Solvency II reporting purposes and is subject to group supervision by the regulatory authority as from Q1 2021.
+The Company has 25% interest in the equity of IVALIFE Insurance and because of this participation, the Company forms part of an insurance group under Solvency II reporting purposes and is subject to group supervision by the regulatory authority since Q1 2021.